stokrotkaola/Vanilla-Weather-App/README.md

 ## Weather App made for SheCodes Plus ✨

-First bigger project made with use of HTML, CSS, Bootstrap, Visual Studio Code and OpenWeatherMap APIs.
+First bigger project made with use of HTML, CSS, Bootstrap, JavaScript, Visual Studio Code and OpenWeatherMap APIs.

 You can click [here](https://zen-blackwell-54d68b.netlify.app/) to check out my project!